-Modern economics took on a more mathematical orientation starting in the late 19th and early 20th centuries.
+Modern economics took on a mathematical orientation in the late 19th and early 20th centuries.
 However, this mathematization does not obscure, or deny, the scientific principles on which economics is based, particularly when it comes to understanding the role of the human person in economic activity.
 As an economic actor, the efficient cause, the human person is the only real constant across all historical periods.
-Thus, there is a continuity between ancient and medieval thought in modern economics.
+Thus, from this perspective of the human person, there is a continuity between ancient and medieval thought in modern economics.

 Economics is a practical science under the broad umbrella of philosophy.
-That being said, since philosophy begins in sense wonder, it originates in the human soul and is thus a psychology.
+Since philosophy begins in sense wonder, it originates in the human soul and is thus a psychology.
 By extension, economics, a practical science, is a habit of the human soul.

-My research focuses on the intersection of scholastic philosophy and economics, and encompasses other related disciplines such as philosophical and moral psychology, philosophy of science, leadership, and management.
+My research focuses on the intersection of Thomistic philosophy and economics, and encompasses related disciplines such as philosophical and moral psychology, philosophy of science, semiotics, leadership, and management.

 Scholars who have directly influenced my thinking: